 Outpatient drug rehab is provided at various sites from clinics to healthcare providers’ offices to local departments of health.
 Outpatient rehab works well for individuals who want to get clean but have obligations to work, school, or family.
 There are a number of outpatient addiction treatment centers in Florida.

 What to Expect at Rehab in Florida

 Recovery is not an overnight process.
 In fact, it involves gradual progression.
 In drug rehab centers in Florida, patients can expect a detox and withdrawal period.
-Substance abuse can take an enormous toll on a patient’s physical, emotional and mental health.
+Substance use disorder can take an enormous toll on a patient’s physical, emotional and mental health.
 The detox and withdrawal process is needed to remove the substance(s) from the body.
 Depending on the levels of substance that they patient’s body has become accustomed to, they may experience severe withdrawal symptoms within the first 24 hours after the last use of the substance(s).
 These symptoms may include extreme depression, increased anxiety, hallucinations and more.

 Mornings at an alcohol rehab center or drug rehab center in Florida, typically involve a healthy breakfast and morning meetings.
 While, the afternoon most commonly involves a healthy lunch and a therapeutic session.
 Free time varies by facility.
 Some include luxury, spa-like services, while others include sports, swimming and various extracurricular activities.
 Evenings include dinner and typically a short, group session held in a safe, respectful and easy-going environment.